juliangut/slim-controller/README.md

 If your controller implements `Jgut\Slim\Controller\Controller` it has the DI container automatically injected, you can access it by `getContainer` method.

 If your controller extends `Jgut\Slim\Controller\Base` you can also directly access container services the same way you do on a `Closure` route callback.
 Simply take care to not define class attributes with the same name as services in the container.
+To do this container is injected in the controller and `__get` and `__isset` magic methods are defined to look into the container.

 ```php
 use Jgut\Slim\Controller\Base as BaseController;